davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 ### 3.2 BIOS/UEFI Configuration
 1.  **Access UEFI/BIOS:** Power on the target computer and press the appropriate key (typically `F2`, `F10`, `F12`, or `DEL`) to enter the UEFI/BIOS setup.
 2.  **Set a UEFI/BIOS Administrator Password:** This prevents unauthorized changes to firmware settings.
-Store this password securely.
+Store this password securely in your password manager.
 3.  **Enable UEFI Mode:** Ensure the system is set to boot in UEFI mode (not MBR or Legacy mode).
 4.  **Enable Secure Boot:** This is mandatory.
 5.  **Enable Virtualization Technology:** Enable Intel VT-x / AMD-V, and also VT-d / IOMMU if available.